-Answer: No. We live in a world where abortion is legal in all 50 states and where approval for assisted suicide is on the rise.
+Answer: No. Now that Roe v.
+Wade and Planned Parenthood v.
+Casey have been overturned, it is now up to local governments to decide what to do about abortion.
 The dignity of human life is at the core of our civilization.
 Throughout history it has been necessary for good people to stand up and protect the dignity of human life.
 This resolution does just that.